 Clean Your Water System

 Nobody wants funky water in their fresh tank.
 To avoid funky fresh water, clean the system once a year.
 Simply dump a cup of bleach into the fresh tank, fill it with potable water, let it sit for a day, and drain.
-After this, fill the tank with portable water again and run the faucets until the bleach smell is gone.
+After this, fill the tank with potable water again and run the faucets until the bleach smell is gone.

-Recommended Safety Amenities
+Recommended Safety Products

 - Smoke Detector: Equip your RV with working fire safety technology, including a dual-sensor smoke alarm.